Happytreat/MeloSpace/content/notes/understanding-interrupts/index.md

 ### Abstraction of device as file
 Unix presents console device as a file -- using file descriptor 0, 1, 2 for console.
+- file descriptor is a common interface for input and output to streams of data.

 ## Concurrency
 Interrupts expose several forms of concurrency: